wlsf82/cv/README.md

 #### Tutorial: [Visual regression testing with BackstopJS](https://github.com/wlsf82/backstopjs-example)

-Tutorial about how to use BackstopJS to run visual regression tests for web applications, starting with the basics and moving forward to more advanced stuff.
+Tutorial on how to use BackstopJS to run visual regression tests for web applications, starting with the basics and moving forward to more advanced stuff.

 _Stack:_ Node.js

 #### Architecture proposal: [Protractor components and page objects](https://github.com/wlsf82/protractor-components-and-page-objects)

-Sample project to demonstrate an architecture proposal for writing GUI tests with Protractor using a concept of components.
+Sample project to demonstrate an architecture proposal for writing GUI tests with Protractor using a concept of components, to have stable, reliable and maintainable end-to-end tests

 _Stack:_ Node.js